rust-lang/lang-team/src/decision_process/examples.md

 > @rustbot restart

-This clears the state of all team members (preserving the history) and begins the clock anew. rustbot also pings the relevant team members:
+This strikes through the state of all team members (setting their current status to blank, while preserving the history) and begins the clock anew. rustbot also pings the relevant team members:

 > Dear @rust-lang/team, @Alan has restarted the clock!